Tsetlin machine

-A Tsetlin Machine is an Artificial Intelligence algorithm based on propositional logic.
+A Tsetlin machine is an artificial intelligence algorithm based on propositional logic.

 Background

-A Tsetlin machine is a form of learning automaton based upon algorithms from reinforcement learning to learn expressions from propositional logic.
-Ole-Christoffer Granmo gave the method its name after Michael Lvovitch Tsetlin and his Tsetlin automata.
-The method uses computationally simpler and more efficient primitives compared to more ordinary artificial neural networks.
+A Tsetlin machine is a form of learning automaton collective for learning patterns using propositional logic.
+Ole-Christoffer Granmo created and gave the method its name after Michael Lvovitch Tsetlin, who invented the Tsetlin automaton and worked on Tsetlin automata collectives and games.
+Collectives of Tsetlin automata were originally constructed, implemented, and studied theoretically by Vadim Stefanuk in 1962.

+The Tsetlin machine uses computationally simpler and more efficient primitives compared to more ordinary artificial neural networks.

 As of April 2018 it has shown promising results on a number of test sets.